Startup Funding Club Hero Min

 Portfolio

-Investors can expect a portfolio of at least 10 companies across various sectors, including digital technology, life sciences and consumer goods.
+Investors can expect a portfolio of around 5-10 companies across various sectors, including digital technology, life sciences and consumer goods.
 SFC seeks to fully invest subscriptions over the 12 months following a closing date, not guaranteed.

 Below are examples of companies included in previous iterations of the EIS fund.
 They are outlined to give a flavour of the types of companies you might expect but are unlikely to be part of a new investor's portfolio.
 EIS funds tend to be managed on a discretionary basis so each individual portfolio is likely to be different.